|Halloween Vocabulary Word List (321)

 2. Mary Shelley wrote a book in 1818 about a famous monster.
 Can you name this creature?
 What do you know about the story?

 Pumpkins and Zombies.
-To see more Halloween, Wizard, Monsters word games, please go to the home page for monsters word list and interactive worksheets, word puzzles and themed content.
-2500 pages of free content that align with Common Core are available only online.
-There are absolutely no fees.
+To see more Halloween, Wizard, Monsters word games, please go to the home page for monsters word list, interactive worksheets, word puzzles and themed content with Latin word roots that align with Common Core Standards.
+2500 pages of free content are available only online.
+There are no fees and no registration.